brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 If you have any issues with running your script, it may be due to incorrect configuration.
 This means you will now have to go through a debugging process to find what is occurring.

 ## Debugging
 As basic as it sounds, the first step of debugging is to make sure your script works as a .py file before you package it.
+This is very important.
 Instead of running your .py file using IDLE (which automatically imports `sys`), run your script using the terminal like this: `python my_script.py`.
 Any errors that occur here will definitely show up in the output exe.
+If you are wanting to use the "Window Based" option, run your script using `pythonw.exe` - this executable can be found beside `python.exe`.

 To debug the exe, make sure you have set up the fields in auto-py-to-exe like you had previously - all your extra files and other settings.
 Now go to the "Advanced" section and under the title "How to generate" put "`all`" in the box beside --debug.
 This will print out messages to the console to help you debug.